mingcheung/neuron-selecting/README.md

-The method to defend adversarial examples.
+A method to defend adversarial examples.